artempronozin95/GBS-DP/README.md

 Reference genome of the species in `FASTA` format.

 ## Configuration file
++ `type :` - Specifies the sequencing data type: "single" for single‑end reads or "paired" for paired‑end reads.
+This affects how the pipeline processes the raw FASTQ files.
+  + (Example: `type: 'single'`)
++ `fastp :` - Configuration block for the fastp tool, which performs quality control, adapter trimming, and filtering of raw reads.
+   + `option :` - Enables or disables the fastp automatic step. "on" means fastp will be run with automatic settings; "off" skips it and use your own value.
+     + (Example: `option: "on"`)
+    + `strictness_factor :`  -A qualitative setting that determines the stringency of quality filtering.
+The user selects from "low", "medium", or "high".
+This value adjusts internal thresholds used by fastp (such as average quality requirements or read retention rates) when more specific parameters are not explicitly defined in the metrics section.
+A "high" setting applies more aggressive filtering, while "low" is more permissive.
+     +  (Example: `option: "medium"`)
+  + `metrics :` - A list of command‑line arguments passed directly to fastp to fine‑tune its behavior.
+Manual parameters.
+          `--qualified_quality_phred : 20`
+          `--unqualified_percent_limit : 30`
+          `--n_base_limit : 0`
+          `--dedup : 0`
+          `--trim_front1 : 0`
+          `--trim_tail1 : 0`
+          `--overrepresentation_analysis : "--overrepresentation_analysis"`
+          `--overrepresentation_sampling : 20`

 Input all necessary files into configuration file “config.yaml”:
 + `zip_fastq:` - the path to the folder with the raw readings.
   + (Example: `zip_fastq: "zip/*.fastq.gz"`)
+folder : "/datasets/pronozinau-GBS/GBS"
 + `reference_genome:` - the path to the reference genome and the name of genome.
   + (Example: `"ref/Prunus_persica_chr_numb"`)

++ `VCF_filter :` - Parameters for filtering SNPs and indels from a raw VCF file (typically after variant calling).
+Common filters applied with tools like bcftools or vcftools.
+  + `MQ :` - Minimum mapping quality (Phred‑scaled).
+Variants with mapping quality below this threshold are filtered out.
+    + (Example: `MQ : 20`)
+  + `QUAL :` - Minimum variant call quality (Phred‑scaled).
+Lower‑quality variants are discarded.
+    + (Example: `QUAL : 30`)
+  + `DP :` - Minimum depth of coverage (number of reads) required to retain a variant site.
+    + (Example: `DP : 3`)
+  + `MAF :` - Minor allele frequency threshold.
+Variants with MAF below this value are considered rare and may be removed.
+    + (Example: `MAF : 0.05`)
+  + `Missing_data :` - Maximum allowed proportion of missing genotype data per variant (e.g., 0.25 = 25%).
+Variants with more missing data are filtered out.
+    + (Example: `Missing_data : 0.25`)
+  + `mind :` - Maximum allowed missing genotype rate per sample (e.g., 0.2 = 20%).
+Samples exceeding this missingness are removed.
+    + (Example: `Missing_data : 0.2`)
+  + `act :`  - disable or enable LD parameter.
+    + (Example: `act : "off"`)
+  + `LD :` - Linkage disequilibrium threshold for pruning SNPs.
+Variants with pairwise LD above this value (e.g., 0.3) may be thinned to reduce redundancy.
+    + (Example: `LD : 0.3`)

 ## Work start
   #### 1. `snakemake -j 2`